-For the management to win the trust, it depends on the way it deals with the resistance.
+For management to win the trust of their employees and colleagues, they need to deal with resistance gracefully.
 As professionals, managers need to understand that resistance is completely normal.
-The introduction of performance management will inadvertently produce some kind of threat which blocks a positive attitude.
+The introduction of performance management will inadvertently produce some kind of threat, which blocks a positive attitude.

 Nine sensitive areas of the comfort zone

 - Room to maneuver and influence the workplace

 - Job content and quality of work

 - Security in the workplace